tamasbartha/AgentOntology/README.md

 A key innovation of this ontology and deduction is the inversion of the core postulate of Karl Friston’s Free Energy Principle (FEP).
 While the FEP suggests that agents act to minimize the surprise (variational free energy) received from their environment [Friston, 2010], this framework proposes the opposite: the primary driver of an agent is the maximization of the surprise exerted upon the environment.
 In this model, the minimization of internal surprise is merely a necessary byproduct of successful environmental perturbation—a shift that effectively resolves the 'Dark Room' paradox.

 ## Introduction
-The original objective was to create a goal-oriented IT project management methodology, the adherence to which—provable even to skeptics—is necessary and sufficient for the realization of an information goal.
-The rationale for this was that available methodologies are generally functional descriptions that fail to present the underlying constraints; thus, their necessity is difficult to prove.
+The original objective was to create a goal-oriented IT project management methodology, the adherence to which — provable even to skeptics — is necessary and sufficient for the realization of an information goal.
+The rationale for this was that available methodologies are generally functional descriptions that fail to present the underlying constraints; thus, their effectiveness is difficult to prove.

 During the development of the methodology, it soon became clear that any goal-oriented management methodology is essentially suitable for the task, which led directly to the necessity of a (distributed) agent architecture.
-Currently known agent architectures are also functional descriptions: they model how agents operate but do not provide exhaustive answers to the constraints that make certain functions necessary.
+Currently known agent architectures are also functional descriptions: they model - considerably well - how agents operate but do not provide exhaustive answers to the constraints that make certain functions necessary.
 This ontology was born to approach the ideal architecture from the perspective of constraints.

-While the original goal of a complete architecture has not yet been realized, a significant portion of the constraints has been identified and may be of interest to the community.
+While the original goal of a complete architecture has not (yet) been realized, a significant portion of the constraints has been identified and may be of interest to the community.

 ## Definitions